 Brushing your suit is an effective method for removing unwanted dust, particles and dirt prior to settling into the fabric.
 A clothes brush made from natural fibers is the best option.
 A lint roller is not recommended because the adhesive material may stick to the fabric.

 Let it breathe

 Instead of hanging in the closet directly after use, your suit should properly ventilate on a valet stand or chair.
 Fine suits are made from natural fibers, which require the circulation of air to stay fresh.

 Beat the heat

-The slight sheen that you see on the shoulders and lapels of your suit is caused by over-pressing or careless dry cleaning.
-The exposure to high heat causes the natural fibers to actually melt, thus creating a shine.
-Be sure to never personally iron your suit and be sure to stress low heat when dropping it off at the dry cleaners.
+The slight sheen that you might see on the shoulders and lapels of your suit is caused by over-pressing or careless dry cleaning.
+The exposure to high heat causes the natural fibers to actually melt and smoothen, thus creating a shine.
+Never iron your suit directly, and be sure to stress low heat when dropping it off at the dry cleaner.

 The best way to counteract a fresh stain is to immediately blot the surface with a dry white cloth.
-Using water only causes the stain to set quicker.
-Despite the obvious inclination to do so, scrubbing just damages the natural fibers.
-All stubborn stains should be addressed by your dry cleaner.
+Using water only causes the stain to set more quickly.
+Despite the obvious inclination to do so, scrubbing just damages the fabric.
+All stubborn stains should be addressed by a professional cleaner.

-If you reside in an area of the country that has four distinct seasons, it is important to have your suits dry cleaned prior to being put away in a suit bag at the beginning of spring or fall.
+If you reside in a geographical area that has four distinct seasons, it is important to have your suits dry-cleaned before storing them (that is, if you put them away in a suit bag at the beginning of spring or fall).

 The soiled ring that’s visible around the interior collar of your dress shirt is due to the perspiration and oils that accumulate throughout the day.
-To mitigate this, pre-treat the collar at night before laundering, with a bar of soap, warm water and a small soft brush (a toothbrush).
+To mitigate this, pretreat the collar the night before laundering with a bar of soap, warm water and a small soft brush (a toothbrush works).